jkaninda/goma-gateway/docs/middleware/overview.md

 - **Authentication Middleware**
   - **ForwardAuth**: delegates authorization to a backend service, determining access based on the service's HTTP response.
-  - **JWT**: Performs client authorization based on the result of a request using JSON Web Tokens.
   - **Basic-Auth**: Verifies credentials through Basic Authentication.
   - **OAuth**: Supports OAuth-based authentication flows.